near/bos-web-engine/apps/docs/docs/alpha/alpha-test.md

 ### Not Planned to be Supported

 - Direct DOM manipulation
-- interoperability between BWE and the previous VM
+- Interoperability between BWE and the previous VM